AliWisam/Marketplace_research/Foundation.md

 - Buy Price allows the owner of an NFT to list it for sale at a specific price point.
 The NFT is escrowed in the market contract when the price is set.
 Once a collector buys at the price set, the NFT is instantly transferred and revenue is distributed.
 - Offers allow collectors to make an offer for an NFT.
 The seller has 24-25 hours to accept the offer.
 During this time, the collector's funds are locked in the FETH ERC-20 contract - ensuring that an offer remains valid until its expiration.
 If a higher offer is made, the original user's FETH balance is unlocked and they can use those funds elsewhere (or withdraw the ETH).

 All sales in the Foundation market will pay the creator 10% royalties on secondary sales.
 This is not specific to NFTs minted on Foundation, it should work for any NFT.
-If royalty information was not defined when the NFT was originally deployed, it may be added using the [Royalty Registry](https://royaltyregistry.xyz/) which will be respected by our market contract.
+If royalty information was not defined when the NFT was originally deployed, it may be added using the [Royalty Registry](https://royaltyregistry.xyz/) which will be respected by market contract
 <br>

 ## _Research Parameters_: